Certified Lactation Specialist Designations

 A Lactation Counselor might refer a client to an IBCLC if the challenges their client is addressing are beyond their knowledge or experience.
 Because of the more extensive experience an IBCLC might have, they may be able to understand, explain, and support a client in resolving a wider range of problems than a Lactation Counselor.
 Some Lactation Counselors though may have extensive experience and be competent in helping a client to resolve complex problems.

-Both a Lactation Consultant and an IBCLC might refer a client to a medical care provider (e.g., pediatrician, dietician, pediatric dentist, family doctor) if the problem a client is facing requires diagnosis or medical treatment.
+Both a Lactation Counselor and an IBCLC might refer a client to a medical care provider (e.g., pediatrician, dietician, pediatric dentist, family doctor) if the problem a client is facing requires diagnosis or medical treatment.

 Neither a Lactation Counselor nor an IBCLC can: